In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 ### See what we have got!

 Let's check the new folder that is there.
+We're still inside /tmp.
 ``` shell
 ls
 ```